kangst3r/Wazuh-SIEM-Lab/README.md

 * **Ubuntu 22.04.5 LTS (Jammy Jellyfish)**
 * Ubuntu 24.04 LTS is **not supported** by Wazuh (dashboard fails)
-  * This was an error I encountered personally and had to downgrade from Ubuntu 24.04 to 22.04
+  * This was an error I encountered personally and had to downgrade from Ubuntu 24.04 to 22.04.
+Using an unsupported version of Ubuntu resulted in the inability to download the Wazuh Dashboard.
 <img src="screenshots/failed to install dashboard.png" width = "800" >

 ### VM Resources